top of page

 In my last post about pet-scarfing tomato plants, I mentioned Mr. Green Jeans—or, as he was affectionately known by Captain Kangaroo, “that senile farmer who keeps wandering onto my show.”

 I’m kidding, of course.
 Mr. Green Jeans wasn’t a senile farmer.
 He was a pot farmer.
-(Fun fact: The giant pockets on Captain Kangaroo’s coat were for holding the sacks of weed Mr. Green Jeans gave him in exchange for letting him be on TV.)
+(Fun fact: the giant pockets on Captain Kangaroo’s coat were for holding the sacks of weed Mr. Green Jeans gave him in exchange for letting him be on TV.)

-The “Captain Kangaroo” children’s show ran from 1955 to 1984—so from “I Like Ike” to “Oh No Michael Jackson’s Hair Caught on Fire.”
-I watched it in 1963, when I was five—and in black and white, since I wasn’t from the future.
+The “Captain Kangaroo” children’s show ran from 1955 to 1984—so, from “I Like Ike,” straight through to, “Michael Jackson’s Hair Caught on Fire.”
+I watched the show mainly in the year of 1963, when I was five years old; and I watched it in black and white, since I wasn’t from the future.

-Mr. Moose: Objectively annoying.
-A natural-born cigar smoker if it wouldn't have burned the hand keeping him alive.
+Mr. Moose.
+Unnervingly annoying.
+Would have definitely smoked a cigar if he'd had any other hand than the one clearly keeping him alive.
 Made a lot of dumb, obvious jokes that only he thought were hilarious.
-“Just like you!” said my evil stupid and always tragically wrong sister.
+“Hey, he's Just like you!” said my stupid and always woefully wrong sister.

-Grandfather Clock: The jerking way his eyes and mouth moved just behind the flatness of his visage would give Leatherface nightmares.
+Grandfather Clock.The jerking way his eyes and mouth moved just behind the flatness of his visage would give Leatherface nightmares.
 His whole persona was relentlessly melancholic.
-The subtext of his every word seemed to be, “Struggle, strive, be a coward or brave; in the blink of an eye you will be in your grave.”
+The subtext of his every mournful-sounding word seemed to be, “Struggle, strive, be a coward or brave; in the blink of an eye you will be in your grave.”
 So that was fun.

-The motionless creature would be huddled on the bottom of the cage he’d just wheeled in.
-“Why, look at that,” Captain Kangaroo would say.
+“Why, look at that!”
+Captain Kangaroo would say.
 “What kind of animal did you bring us today, Mr. Green Jeans?”

 "How can you just come right out and say that?"
 I said to him.